skienzmatishun/rippreport/content/p/lagniappe/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Lagniappe implemented an online paywall just as local officials and Lee Lawson moved to mismanage millions in public land deals across Baldwin County.
+Records show how key media outlets ignored massive government scandals while suppressing critical news from the taxpayers paying for these blunders.
+The Ripp Report exposes what local papers tried to hide behind a paywall.
 ---
 This is an endorsement not an advertisement.
 By that I mean no one is paying the Ripp Report to endorse Lagniappe.
 Lagniappe has become the only publication that is not considered a coupon paper.
 The Mobile paper has little to offer with more fluff stories than real investigative reporting.
 The Sunday Paper is $3.00, over $150.00 a year just for Sunday.